Hadwin leads US Open as McIlroy makes statement with clubs

 AP Golf Writer

-BROOKLINE, Mass.
-(AP) — Adam Hadwin wasn’t officially in the U.S. Open until eight days ago.
-He walked off The Country Club on Thursday with his best score ever in a major for a one-shot lead.
+Small wonder he walked off Thursday with a 4-under 66 for this best score in 63 rounds at major championships and a one-shot lead over Rory McIlroy and four others.

-With the focus finally shifting away from Saudi-backed rival league, who’s going and who’s staying on the PGA Tour, Hadwin opened with a 4-under 66 on a breezy but not overly punishing day at Brookline.
+“Nice to get down here and a couple of days’ rest and get going for this week,” Hadwin said.
+“Not that the golf course gets any easier.
+But yeah, in certain instances it definitely felt a little more relaxed than last week.”

-The lingering thoughts of the rival league came from Rory McIlroy, not from anything he said but with the golf he played.
+Any lingering thoughts of the rival league came from McIlroy — not from anything he said but with the golf he played.

-It was another bold statement as McIlroy didn’t make a bogey until his final hole — his brief fit of anger revealed as much desire as frustration — for a 67.
-That left him in the large chasing pack with four players who had to go through 36-hole qualifying.
+This time, his bold statement came a clean card and a few tough pars required at the U.S. Open.
+McIlroy didn’t make a bogey until his final hole when he missed the green and flung his club, a brief fit of anger that revealed as much desire as frustration.

-Callum Tarren of England, David Lingmerth of Sweden, MJ Daffue of South Africa and Joel Dahmen also were at 67.
+He had a 67 that left him in the large chasing pack with four players, all of whom had to go through 36-hole qualifying — Callum Tarren of England, David Lingmerth of Sweden, MJ Daffue of South Africa and Joel Dahmen.

 At the opposite end was Phil Mickelson, who celebrated his 52nd birthday — on the golf course, anyway — with a four-putt double bogey on his way to a 78.